connectivedx/Unslated/README.md

 ## Getting Started

-After you've installed npm depenedencies, FC provides command line scripts to automate usual tasks.
+After you've installed npm depenedencies, Unslated provides command line scripts to automate usual tasks.
 Tasks are divided below into common workflows.

 > Use `npm run` or `yarn run` to execute these commands in your favorite terminal.